kellerflint/Course-Resources/content/SQL - Practice Final.md

 <p>Samir | 75,000 | Finance</p>
 </details>

 4. Write a query to retrieve all project assignments.
-Include the name of the project, the first and last name of the employee and hours worked on the project.
-Order the results from most to least hours worked.
+Include the name of the project and the first and last name of the employee.
+Order the results alphabetically by the project name.

 <details>
 <summary>Show Answer</summary>
-<p>SELECT Name AS ProjectName, FirstName, LastName, HoursWorked FROM ProjectAssignment</p>
+<p>SELECT Name AS ProjectName, FirstName, LastName FROM ProjectAssignment</p>
 <p>JOIN Project ON ProjectAssignment.ProjectID = Project.ProjectID</p>
 <p>JOIN Employee ON ProjectAssignment.EmployeeID = Employee.EmployeeID</p>
-<p>ORDER BY HoursWorked DESC;</p>
+<p>ORDER BY Project.Name ASC;</p>
 </details>

 5. Write a query to retrieve the employee ID, employee last name and the total hours worked on all projects for each employee.
-Order the results by the total hours worked (lowest to highest).
+Order the results by the total hours worked (highest to lowest).

 <details>
 <summary>Show Answer</summary>